- President's Engagement Prizes

 Eligibility and Qualifications

 - Applicants should be full-time juniors (that is, normally in the third year of college enrollment.)
 If the applicant is a resident of Puerto Rico, the Virgin Islands, Guam, American Samoa or the Northern Marianas, the applicant must be a senior.

 - Applicants must be either U.S. citizens or U.S. nationals.

 - Applicants should hope to be “change agents,” in time improving the ways that government agencies, nonprofit organizations or educational institutions serve the public.
-They should want to work in government, education, the nonprofit sector or the public interest/advocacy sector.
-A strong interest in getting a master’s degree, a doctorate, or a professional degree such as a law degree or a Master of Public Administration, Master of Public Health, Master of Social Work, Master of Education, Master of Public Policy, or Master of International Affairs is also preferred.
+They should aspire to work in government, education, the nonprofit sector or the public interest/advocacy sector.
+A strong interest in earning a graduate degree: a master’s degree, a doctorate, or a professional degree such as a law degree or a Master of Public Administration, Master of Public Health, Master of Social Work, Master of Education, Master of Public Policy, or Master of International Affairs is also required.
 Scholars may attend graduate or professional school in the United States or in a foreign country.

 Truman applicants should be extensive participants in two or more of the following sets of activities: student government and/or campus-based extracurricular activities; community service-related activities that are not organized by a school or a fraternity/sorority; government internships, commissions or boards, advocacy or interest groups, nonpartisan political activities, military/ROTC, or partisan political activities and campaigns.
 Involvement with organizations or activities related to the applicant’s career interests is helpful as well.

 Application Procedures and Selection Criteria

-Penn may nominate up to four students; the Truman Foundation does not accept applications directly from the candidates.
+The Truman Foundation does not accept applications directly from the candidates.
+The University of Pennsylvania may nominate up to four students who enrolled at Penn as freshmen, plus up to three transfer students.
+For students applying during the 2015-2016 application cycle, candidates from Delaware are particularly encouraged to apply.
 Students who are studying abroad during their junior year may apply.
 The following items are required by CURF:

 - Completed Truman Scholarship application